Ready to learn more?

 1MarketWatch: https://www.marketwatch.com/story/why-you-dont-yet-have-an-annuity-in-your-401k-2014-12-12

-Mercer Advisors Inc. is the parent company of Mercer Global Advisors Inc. and is not involved with investment services.
+Mercer Advisors Inc. is a parent company of Mercer Global Advisors Inc. and is not involved with investment services.
 Mercer Global Advisors Inc. (“Mercer Advisors”) is registered as an investment advisor with the SEC.
 The firm only transacts business in states where it is properly registered, or is excluded or exempted from registration requirements.All expressions of opinion reflect the judgment of the author as of the date of publication and are subject to change.
 Some of the research and ratings shown in this presentation come from third parties that are not affiliated with Mercer Advisors.
 The information is believed to be accurate, but is not guaranteed or warranted by Mercer Advisors.
 Content, research, tools, and stock or option symbols are for educational and illustrative purposes only and do not imply a recommendation or solicitation to buy or sell a particular security or to engage in any particular investment strategy.
 For financial planning advice specific to your circumstances, talk to a qualified professional at Mercer Advisors.

 Past performance may not be indicative of future results.
 Therefore, no current or prospective client should assume that the future performance of any specific investment, investment strategy or product made reference to directly or indirectly, will be profitable or equal to past performance levels.
 All investment strategies have the potential for profit or loss.
 Changes in investment strategies, contributions or withdrawals may materially alter the performance and results of your portfolio.
 Different types of investments involve varying degrees of risk, and there can be no assurance that any specific investment will either be suitable or profitable for a client’s investment portfolio.
 Historical performance results for investment indexes and/or categories, generally do not reflect the deduction of transaction and/or custodial charges or the deduction of an investment-management fee, the incurrence of which would have the effect of decreasing historical performance results.
 Economic factors, market conditions, and investment strategies will affect the performance of any portfolio and there are no assurances that it will match or outperform any particular benchmark.